dotnet/fsharp/DEVGUIDE.md

 ## [Optional] Install the Visual F# IDE Tools  (Windows Only)

-At time of writing, the Visual F# IDE Tools can only be installed into Visual Studio "Next" releases.
+At time of writing, the Visual F# IDE Tools can only be installed into the latest Visual Studio 2017 RC releases.
 The new builds of the Visual F# IDE Tools can no longer be installed into Visual Studio 2015.

-You can install Visual Studio "Next" from https://www.visualstudio.com/en-us/downloads/visual-studio-next-downloads-vs.aspx.
+You can install Visual Studio 2017 RC from https://www.visualstudio.com/vs/visual-studio-2017-rc/#downloadvs.

 **Note:** This step will install a VSIX extension into Visual Studio "Next" that changes the Visual F# IDE Tools components installed in that VS installation.
 You can revert this step by disabling or uninstalling the addin.

 For **Debug**, uninstall then reinstall:

     VSIXInstaller.exe /a /u:"VisualFSharp"
     VSIXInstaller.exe /a debug\net40\bin\VisualFSharpOpenSource.vsix

 For **Release**, uninstall then reinstall:

     VSIXInstaller.exe /a /u:"VisualFSharp"
     VSIXInstaller.exe /a release\net40\bin\VisualFSharpOpenSource.vsix

 Restart Visual Studio, it should now be running your freshly-built Visual F# IDE Tools with updated F# Interactive.